Progress but not world-class: The Encompass view of the Australian 2021 Budget

 As a company founded in Sydney and now growing rapidly overseas, both attracting and retaining talented people and allowing such individuals to develop their careers through experience gained internationally are important to our success.

-In the 2021-22 Budget, Federal Treasurer Josh Frydenberg introduced a new Global Talent visa and Temporary Activity visa, as well as announcing plans to modernise the framework for individual tax residency, to encourage highly skilled individuals to relocate to Australia.
+In the 2021-22 Budget, Federal Treasurer Josh Frydenberg introduced a new Global Talent visa and Temporary Activity visa, as well as announcing plans to modernize the framework for individual tax residency, to encourage highly skilled individuals to relocate to Australia.

 These changes are welcome.
 The existing rules for determining the tax residency of an individual were complex, which may have discouraged people from seeking opportunities.
 Frydenberg’s plans are based on a Reforming Individual Tax Residency Rules – A Model for Modernisation, a report prepared for the Treasurer by the Australian Government’s Board of Taxation.
 Following extensive consultation and research, the Board concluded that the current individual tax residency rules are no longer appropriate and require modernisation.
 They must be simpler.